 The Southern Cross

-Despite having the smallest size of all constellations, a mere 68 square degrees, Crux is the most celebrated of all southern constellations.
-Its name is Latin for cross, which refers to the constellations main asterism of four relatively bright stars.
-To some the cross shape is more resembling of a kite, but whatever you think it looks like, it is beautiful and unmistakable.
+Despite having the smallest size of all constellations - a mere 68 square degrees - Crux is the most celebrated of all southern constellations.
+Its name is Latin for cross, which refers to the main asterism of the four relatively bright stars at its centre.
+To some the cross shape is more resembling of a kite, but whatever you think it looks like it's superb and unmistakable.

-Positioned in the sky at a declination of about -60 degrees, Crux is visible from all parts of the Southern Hemisphere and for many observers it is circumpolar and therefore never sets.
-For residents just north of the equator it can also be seen crawling just above the southern horizon around late spring for a few weeks each year.
-Unfortunately, for the majority of Northern Hemisphere observers this celestial marvel never rises above the southern horizon and can't be seen.
+Positioned in the sky at a declination of about -60 degrees, Crux is visible from all parts of the Southern Hemisphere and for many of these observers it's circumpolar.
+For residents just north of the equator the cross can be spotted during late spring, low down above the southern horizon.
+Unfortunately, for most Northern Hemisphere observers this superb constellation never manages to climb above the horizon and can never be seen.

 1. How are the charts produced?